Saint Peter's is 3rd 15 seed in Sweet 16, beats Murray State

 AP Sports Writer

-INDIANAPOLIS (AP) — Saint Peter’s broke the hearts of Kentuckians yet again, getting 17 points from KC Ndefo to beat Murray State 70-60 on Saturday night in the second round of the NCAA Tournament and complete its rise from obscurity into the Sweet 16.

-Two days after tossing eight-time national champion Kentucky out of the bracket, the tiny Jesuit school from Jersey City, New Jersey, became the third 15 seed to advance to a regional semifinal, joining Oral Roberts last year and Florida Gulf Coast in 2013.
+“We have played bigger teams the whole time.
+So them being a little bigger and stronger, it doesn’t faze us.
+When you got tough, hard-nosed kids, they’re ready to play,” Holloway said.

+They were ready enough to break the hearts of Kentuckians two times in three days and join Florida Gulf Coast (2013) and Oral Roberts (last year) as 15 seeds to reach a regional semifinal.

-Saint Peter’s (21-11) ended a 21-game winning streak and a memorable season for Murray State (31-3), located 265 miles from Lexington in Kentucky’s southeastern corner.
+Saint Peter’s (21-11) ended a 21-game winning streak and a memorable season for Murray State (31-3), located 265 miles from Lexington in Kentucky’s southwestern corner.

+The last team from New Jersey to reach the Sweet 16?
+That would be Seton Hall in 2000, with Holloway at point guard.

+“I was a decent player.
+I’m small.
+People counted me out.
+So I had something to prove every time.
+So I coached that way,” he said.

-Holloway has more immediate concerns: preparing his team for an East Region semifinal on Friday in Philadelphia against Texas or Purdue.
+His next opportunity comes Friday in Philadelphia against either Texas or Purdue.

 Doug Edert came off the bench to score 13 points for the Peacocks, including some big baskets late.
 Saint Peter’s built a 13-point lead early in the second half and never trailed, but Murray State still made it tense.
 Justice Hill hit a 3-pointer to get the Racers within 59-57 with 4:07 left.
 Edert followed with a 3 and a layup, and the Peacocks closed it out at the free-throw line.